-The post-graduate program provides instruction and clinical training in the specialty of breast ultrasound.
+The post-graduate breast ultrasound program provides instruction and clinical training in the specialty of breast ultrasound.
 The sonographer will be prepared to excel in a modern diagnostic breast imaging facility and be equipped with the resources to earn the American Registry for Diagnostic Medical Sonography (ARDMS) breast credential.
 The program provides ample opportunity for the student to scan symptomatic patients under the close supervision of subspecialty trained breast radiologists.
 The student observes and assists with minor procedures within a sonographer's scope of practice.
-The comprehensive didactic component includes video lecture assignments, textbook reading assignments, case review discussions, and two written exams to serve as registry review for preparation to sit for the ARDMS breast registry.
+The comprehensive didactic component includes video lecture assignments, textbook reading assignments, case review discussions, and two written exams which serve as preparation to sit for the ARDMS breast registry exam.